 At this stage of the Group's development, no dividends have been recommended.
 All monies generated by the Group's operations are to be retained for the future growth and development of the Group's offerings to market.
-As a result of the approval of increased share authorities by the shareholders at the General Meeting held on the 21st of June 2023 provides the board with the scope and option to consider the introduction of a scrip dividend policy in the future.

 Research and Development